Ride gentle desert trails to lunch with views into Big Bend National Park

-Ride horses or mules on a relaxed, nose-to-tail walk to Indian Head Pictographs, then stop for lunch with views into Big Bend National Park.
-This half-day ride follows beginner-friendly trails with some elevation changes.
+Ride horses and mules on a relaxed trail to Indian Head Pictographs.
+Enjoy lunch among large boulders with views into Big Bend National Park.

 Wear long pants and closed-toe shoes (required).
 Skip shorts and leggings.
 Dress for sun protection, weather, and pokey plants.